lunarphp/lunar/docs/src/upgrading.md

 ### Meilisearch users

 Lunar no longer ships with Meilisearch by default.
-If you use Meilisearch and wish to carry on using it, you will need to require the new Lunar meilisearch package.
+If you use Meilisearch and wish to carry on using it, you will need to require the new Lunar Meilisearch package.

 ```sh
 composer require lunarphp/meilisearch